 Children in both Nursery and Reception are assessed according to the Development Matters 2012 document.
 To view this document click here.

 Under new government plans, national testing for Reception-aged children in England will be introduced from September 2016.
 The purpose of the ‘baseline check’ is to assess each child’s level of development at the beginning of their formal schooling in order to measure how they have progressed by age 11.
-At Loxford we have chosen to opt into the baseline assessments from September 2015 using the NFER tests.
+At Loxford we have chosen to opt into the baseline assessments from September 2015.
 These will be carried out one-to-one with a Reception teacher and will focus on the very basics of learning such as counting, picture, letter and number recognition.
-Children will work through the activities (it takes around 30 minutes) while the teacher records the child’s progress on a digital device or in individual paper pupil booklets.
+Children will work through the activities while the teacher records the child’s progress on a digital device or in individual paper pupil booklets.